htc502/plink_tutorial/tutorial.md

 		  - maternal ID
 		  - sex
 		  - phenotype
-			+ qutantitive or categorial;one and only one
+			+ quantitative or categorical;one and only one
 			+ -9, 0, 1,2 encoded by default; if 0/1 coded, use:
 			  plink --file mydata --1
 		- snp information(genotypes)